 9. Homemade Trail Mix Snack

 Combine as many or as few types of nuts as you like (almonds, peanuts, walnuts, cashews) with dried fruit like raisins or dates.
 Add in some pumpkin and sunflower seeds and some miniature pretzels for the perfect combination of salty/sweet snacks.
 It’s healthy, delicious, and can be quite inexpensive if you buy the ingredients in bulk and make it yourself.
+This is a great after school snack!
 Here is a recipe for homemade trail mix.

 10. Bite-Size Turkey Wrap Snacks AKA Pinwheels